Letters of Intent

 4. Due Diligence and Confidentiality

 While conducting their due diligence, a buyer may also inadvertently disclose to third parties that a transaction is in the works.
-Therefore, it is often in the seller’s best interest to include clauses in the LOI restricting disclosure of the transaction’s existence, such as press releases or public announcements.
+Therefore, it is often in the seller’s best interest to include clauses in the letter of intent restricting disclosure of the transaction’s existence, such as press releases or public announcements.
 Additionally, the seller may include provisions restricting the buyer from sharing confidential information with others, such as their professional advisors.

 Conclusion